-Factbox: Back to pubs, gyms and movies: plotting the return to normal
+Factbox: Back to pubs, gyms and movies: Plotting the return to normal

 NETHERLANDS

-Most group size limits will be lifted from June 26, as long as people can keep at least 1.5 metres apart.
-People will not be required to wear face masks anywhere except for public transport and airports, where distancing is not possible.
+Most group size limits were lifted from June 26.
+People are not required to wear face masks anywhere except for public transport and airports, where distancing is not possible.

 POLAND